| Technical

 Developer.
 Simple editing involves proofreading the content

 for typing and spelling errors.
-But thorough Technical Editing involves not only adding clarity and ensuring the course material flows smoothly,
+Thorough technical editing involves ensuring that the course material flows smoothly and excising empty phrases that add nothing

 of value to a sentence or paragraph. |

-| High school and college grammar
+High school and college grammar

 texts explain the rudiments of good writing and editing, as